fooltowise/NeroNotes/Nero's Notes/Gallup's CliftonStrengths 34.md

 -   Set aside a few minutes every day to collect my thoughts.
 This reflection time will energize me, and my thinking will become sharper and more effective.
 -   Get involved in big projects or initiatives in the early stages, before the action begins.
 I have the ability to follow a trail to see where it leads, and my insights enable projects to move forward intelligently and without backtracking.
 -   Take time to write.
 Writing might be the best way to crystallize and integrate my thoughts.
 Make a list of my best ideas, and refer to it often.
-Revisiting my thoughts can give you valuable insights. -> **Journalling**
+Revisiting my thoughts can give you valuable insights. -> **Journaling**
 -   Give people time to think through the thoughts and ideas I present.
 Remember that they have not spent as much time as I have pondering, so they might not grasp my message right away.
 -   **Deliberately build relationships with people I consider to be “big thinkers.”
 Their example will inspire me to focus my own thinking.**